TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 ## Deadlines 2016-2017

 In Q1 and Q2 the lab is on Friday and deadlines are on Wednesdays at 23:59.
-Each assignment has a 24 hour deadline extension with a penalty of 2 points.
+All assignments except lab 9 have a 24 hour deadline extension with a penalty of 2 points.
+Lab 9 has an extension until 13/01 with a penalty of 1 point.

 * Milestone 1: Syntax Analysis
    - 21/09: Lab 1: Testing Syntax Analysis